 1) We should all be more generous with our positive judgments, then we are our negative judgments.
 You see judging isn’t just about shaking your finger at people, it is about giving pats on the back as well.
-We are judging our kids when we say good job making the honor roll, When we tell someone that you appreciate how generous they are… Positive judgment can often achieve better results than negative judgments.
+We are judging our kids when we say good job on making the honour roll.
+When we tell someone that you appreciate how generous they are we are judging them… Positive judgment can often achieve better results than negative judgments.
 They win friends as well.

 2) Always remember that every human on this planet, even if you don’t like them was made in the image of God.
 That image has been distorted by sin, but it is still there.
 When you judge in a non-urgent situation you should be as nice, and as helpful as possible, if you are mean to a person, you are also being mean to a creation of God.